 A lot of cache plugins for WordPress are free, easy to setup and will improve your website speed as soon as they’re installed.

 If you’re serious about improving your site speed, we recommend you invest in the paid version of WP Rocket.

-That’s what we personally use for all our websites (including this one), it works great, and is simple to set up.
+That’s what we personally use for all our websites that are not on SiteGround.
+It works great, and is simple to set up.